starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 - `@starbeam/renderer` is the adapter-author kit.
 It should not become the app/library umbrella to resolve lifecycle package placement.

-**What PER6a/PER6d do not decide:** final package deprecations, export moves, manifest changes, generated artifact changes, or package README rewrites.
-Those belong in later PER6 sub-arcs after the audience and umbrella shape are explicit.
+**What PER6a/PER6c/PER6d/PER6e do not decide:** final package deprecations, export moves, manifest changes, generated artifact changes, or package README rewrites.
+Those belong in later PER6 sub-arcs after the audience, service placement, umbrella shape, and modifier cleanup policy are explicit.

 ### Modifier / DOM attachment decision frame